Updated

 “Flushable” wipes sound like a great idea—use it, flush it, forget it.
-The problem is, that’s exactly what happens: we forget where “away” really is.
+The problem is, that’s exactly what happens: we forget it.

 Despite clever marketing and eco-friendly-sounding claims, no disposable wipe — not one — is truly safe to flush.
 Here’s why: